 You can make this rhubarb compote in about 15 minutes.
 All of the work is in trimming and chopping the rhubarb.
 Remove any leaves (they are toxic) and cut the stem and any gnarly-looking bits.
 You don’t need to peel it.
 Chop it into roughly 1/2 inch pieces.
 If your stalks are not roughly even in size, you may need to cut them in half length-wise.
 Don’t get too fussed about this, as having some chunks of soft rhubarb in among the saucier rhubarb will provide texture.

 Once you’re done chopping the rhubarb, measure out the maple syrup, find your cardamom and the hard stuff is all over.
 If you want your compote to be brightly coloured, you can add some beetroot powder.
-(I used about 3 teaspoons.)
+(We used about 3 teaspoons.)
 Put the rhubarb, maple syrup, and cardamom in a saucepan and bring it to a boil, stirring occasionally.
 Once it’s at a boil, turn it down to a simmer and keep it there for about 12 minutes or so until the rhubarb is broken down.
 Stir it every few minutes.
 Let it cool and it’s ready to eat!

 You can eat this Maple Rhubarb Compote warm or cold.
 Here are some ideas to get you started:

 - Spoon over ricotta.
 If you’re vegan, try our 1 minute-vegan ricotta.

 - Make a parfait with granola, yogurt, and rhubarb compote